divelz/PyQt5-ConvertidorArch/Readme.md

-# PyQt5-ConvertidorArch
+# PyQt5-ArchConverter
 Project #2 with Python-PyQt5.
-Una herramienta sencilla para convertir archivos .ui a .py y tambien .qrc a .py.
+A simple tool for convert .ui files to .py and also .qrc to .py.

-archivo principal __main__.pyw, al ejecutar este archivo muestra las opciones disponibles que se muestra en este programa.
+main file __main__.pyw, when running this file displays the available options shown in this program.

-Es importante saber que se nesesitan conocimientos basicos en python y en la creacion de aplicaciones de pc con python utilizando librerias pyqt o pyside, para poder adactar el codigo  esto con el objectivo que quede el programa funcionando en nuevas actualizaciones.
+It is important to know that basic knowledge is needed in python and in the creation of pc applications with python using pyqt or pyside libraries, in order to adapt the I code this with the aim of leaving the program running in new updates.

-**Image 1**
+**Picture 1**

 ![Sample image of the program](./Image1.png)